Friedrich Fromm: Arrest, trial and execution

-After the Bendlerblock executions, Fromm went to Joseph Goebbels to claim credit for suppressing the coup, to which Goebbels only said, "You have been in a damn hurry to get your witnesses below ground."
+After the Bendlerblock executions, Generaloberst Fromm went to Joseph Goebbels to claim credit for suppressing the coup, to which Goebbels only said: "You have been in a damn hurry to get your witnesses below ground."
 On the morning of 22 July 1944, Fromm and other members of the conspiracy were arrested.
-Since the court failed to prove a direct association with the 20 July plotters, he was instead charged and convicted for cowardice before the enemy.
-However, because he had executed the conspirators within reach, he was spared torture and execution by hanging with a thin rope, and sentenced to a military execution.
+Since the court, presided over by Judge Roland Freisler, failed to prove a direct association with the 20 July plotters, but his knowledge of the conspiracy plan was proven, which he never warned the high Nazi leaders about, he was instead charged and convicted for cowardice before the enemy.
+However, because he had executed the conspirators within reach, he was spared torture and execution by hanging with a thin rope and sentenced to a military execution.

-On 12 March 1945, Fromm was executed at the Brandenburg-Görden Prison by firing squad as part of the post-conspiracy purge.
-His last words before the firing squad were reported to be "I die, because it was ordered.
+On 12 March 1945, Fromm was executed at the Brandenburg-Görden Prison by firing squad as part of the post-conspiracy purge by Hitler's direct order.
+His last words before the firing squad were reported to be: "I die, because it was ordered.
 I had always wanted only the best for Germany."